Best Project Management Software: 11 Tools Compared

 5. Monday: Best for small businesses

-Monday offers a broad spectrum of apps that make it easy to implement and get started right away.
-This works for small businesses who are new to project management software, though once you rev up your work, company size, or collaboration across teams, you might hit a threshold for what’s possible.
+Monday offers a broad spectrum of apps that make it easy to implement and get started.
+This works for small businesses new to project management software.
+However, you might hit a threshold as you scale.

 Comparison: See how Monday compares to this alternative

-Clickup’s intuitive and colorful interface makes it easy to understand and adopt.
-Clickup is a popular choice for startups with limited resources and smaller teams that may not need as many capabilities.
+ClickUp's intuitive and colorful interface makes it easy to understand and adopt.
+It's a popular choice for startups with limited resources and smaller teams.

 Comparison: See how Clickup compares to this alternative